My Reason for Trying Curology and My Personal Experience

 When I went to their Facebook Page to verify, it actually show 4.7 out of 5 stars (2,535 reviews), so my guess is they just haven’t updated their website.
 Their reviews seem legitimate.

-Overall I’m happy with the service, shipping and treatment plan, I only wish it would work faster!
-Hormonal acne in your 30’s is very challenging.
+Overall I’m happy with the service, shipping and treatment plan, I only wish it would have worked better!
+Hormonal acne in your 30’s is very challenging, so I’ve moved on from Curology and I’ve cancelled my subscription.

 Have you tried Curology?
 Leave your review or comment below.